CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    "retries": "0"
 	}

-`bootstrapServers` refers to one or more of the nodes of the Kafka cluster.
+`bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
 `acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.

 ### Audit Channel